wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

 The challenge is to automate the execution of the tests at each commit on the main branch of the repository.
 GitHub Actions is our CI/CD platform, it supports the use of Docker containers and it is intimately integrated into GitHub, the source control that manages our source code.

-**Create your first workflow**
+**Understand and manage your first workflow**

 Workflows are defined with a YAML file stored in the same repository which holds the source code.
 The workflows will be triggered when an event occurs in the repository.
 Anyway, a workflow can also be activated manually or according to a defined schedule.

-A sample YAML file that implements the test automation workflow is available here, the fundamental steps are:
+A sample YAML file that implements the test automation workflow is already in your sample repository, the fundamental steps of the process are:

 1. Definition of activation events
 2. Creating a Docker container from a SQL Server image on Linux